puzzmo-com/blog.puzzmo.com/content/posts/2024/06/20/sdl-codegen/index.md

 I gave SDL Codegen the 1.0 release when I started writing this post.
 The tooling has been used in Puzzmo now for ~1.5 years, and has been [available in RedwoodJS](https://docs.redwoodjs.com/docs/typescript/generated-types/#experimental-sdl-code-generation) as an option for your API codegen for about 6 months of that.
 So, it's at a point where folks can give it a shot!

-So, if you are in a Redwood project, change your `redwood.toml` to use SDL Codengen via:
+So, if you are in a Redwood project, change your `redwood.toml` to use SDL Codenge via:

 ```toml
 [experimental]